White Bean Soup with Italian Sausage, Zucchini, and Basil (Video)

-PIN White Bean Soup with Italian Sausage, Zucchini, and Basil!
+PIN White Bean Soup with Italian Sausage to try it later!

-But today let’s talk about this White Bean Soup with Italian Sausage, Zucchini, and Basil.
-When I picked out some favorite soups to make for the party, I decided this one really needed better photos, so I took some pictures as I was making it.
-That means this is a double batch of soup, so keep that in mind when you look at the photos.
+Let’s talk about this White Bean Soup with Italian Sausage, Zucchini, and Basil.
+When I picked out some favorite soups to make for my soup party this year, I wanted to make this tasty soup, and then I decided it really needed better photos, so I took some pictures as I was making it.

 There are a few ways you can vary this soup with equally good results, but please, please, please use dried white beans that have been soaked overnight and not canned beans.
 That’s going to make a huge difference in the flavor of the soup.